TOAST-DOCS/SMS/en/console-guide.md

 * Depending on the message retention period policy, you can back up sending history data that is older than 180 days.
 * If you enter information about whether to back up messages, the file extension, and the storage to upload the file to, a file containing the backup date will be created in that storage.

+### Backup Settings
+* You can back up delivery history data that is more than 180 days old according to the message retention period policy.
+* When you enter the message backup status, file extension, and storage information for uploading the file, a file with the backup date is created in the specified storage.

 ## Statistical Event Key Settings
 When registering an event key and sending with that key, you can collect statistical data by statistical event key./